DerejeKitaw/node-rest-shop/notes/02_add_more_route.md

 const router = express.Router();

 // router.get('/product') - we do not use products here so this module can be reusable
-// we call products when we use this rout in app.js router.get('/', (req, res, next) =>{
+// we call products when we use this route in app.js router.get('/', (req, res, next) =>{
     res.status(200).json({
         message: 'Handling GET erquest to /products'